JonEilers/genomics/docs/source/genome_annotation.rst

 Below is a link to a page in which I have used two different pipelines to identify and annotate the repetitive elements in a sea cucumber genome.

-.. warning:: :docs:`In Progress - Repetitive Element Identification and Masking <annotation/repeats>`
+.. warning:: :doc:`In Progress - Repetitive Element Identification and Masking <annotation/repeats>`
-.. warning:: :docs:`In Progress - Manual Curation and Annotation of Transposable Elements <annotation/manual_te_annotation>`
+.. warning:: :doc:`In Progress - Manual Curation and Annotation of Transposable Elements <annotation/manual_te_annotation>`

 Gene Model Prediction